Lane Cove Rugby: Recent years

-The Club was prominent in Division One rugby through the 1950s and 1960s and competitive into the 1980s.
-The Club no longer competes in Division One, but won the Division Five Jeffrey Cup in 1982.
+While Lane Cove was prominent in Division One rugby through the 1950s and 1960s and competitive into the 1980s, the club no longer competes in Division One.
+Lane Cove won the Division Five Jeffrey Cup in 1982.
 In 2006, the club won the Division 4 Club of the Year.

 In 2011, the seniors fielded a team in Division Five of the New South Wales Suburban Rugby Union Competition.
 The Club now has a separately administered Juniors Club.
 The Juniors have won many competitions through the six decade history of Lane Cove Rugby.
 They participate in the Gordon Juniors competition, which is responsible for developing Junior Rugby in the Gordon District of Sydney's Northern Suburbs.

 In 2012, former player Rob Sinclair commissioned an historical documentary by Theo Clark Media, and a trophy cabinet was opened at The Longueville Sporting Club to celebrate the heritage of Lane Cove Rugby.
 LCRUFC's two Wallabies Saxon White and Ken Yanz, and Kangaroo Greg Florimo participated in the film and attended the launch.

 Lane Cove are part of the player pool for Gordon Rugby Football Club, a leading club in the New South Wales Grade Competition (Shute Shield).
 A number of Lane Cove players have played Grade rugby for Gordon.